BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_1_Accessing_Bitcoind_with_Go.md

 $ mkdir $HOME/work
 ```

-## Setup btcd rpcclient
+### Setting Up `btcd` `rpcclient`

-We will be using the rpcclient that comes with btcd, a Bitcoin implementation written in Go.
-Although rpcclient was originally designed to work with the btcd Bitcoin full node, it also works with Bitcoin core.
+We will be using the `rpcclient` that comes with `btcd,` a Bitcoin implementation written in Go.
+Although `rpcclient` was originally designed to work with the `btcd` Bitcoin full node, it also works with Bitcoin Core.
 It has some quirks which we will be looking at.

-We can use ```go get``` to download it:
+You can use ```go get``` to download it:

 ```
 $ go get github.com/btcsuite/btcd/rpcclient
 ```

-To test that it works, navigate to the directory with the Bitcoin core examples:
+To test that it works, navigate to the directory with the Bitcoin Core examples:

 ```
 $ cd $GOPATH/src/github.com/btcsuite/btcd/rpcclient/examples/bitcoincorehttp
 ```

-Modify the ```main.go``` file and enter the details associated with your Bitcoin core setup:
+Modify the ```main.go``` file and enter the details associated with your Bitcoin core setup, which can be found in ` ~/.bitcoin/bitcoin.conf`:

 ```
 		Host:         "localhost:18332",
-		User:         "bitcoinrpc",
+		User:         "StandUp",
-		Pass:         "d8340efbcd34e312044c8431c59c792c",
+		Pass:         "6305f1b2dbb3bc5a16cd0f4aac7e1eba",
 ```
 > **MAINNET VS TESTNET:** The port would be 8332 for a mainnet setup.

-Now run:
+You can now run a test:
 ```
 $ go run main.go
 ```